China–North Korea relations: Background

 North Korea's prime minister Kim Il Sung and China's premier Zhou Enlai tour Beijing in 1958.

 Relations between China and North Korea began in the 1940s before the two even became formal states.
 Many future senior officials of the Workers' Party of Korea, including Kim Il Sung, had once been members of the Chinese Communist Party (CCP).
 Chinese foreign minister Qian Qichen stated in his book Ten Diplomatic Records that the traditional friendship between China and North Korea was formed when Kim Il Sung and other Koreans participated in the Anti-Japanese War in Northeast China during the 1930s and 1940s.
 After World War II, after decades of Japanese occupation, the northern half of Korea was placed under Soviet administration.
-Then, on 9 September 1948, the Democratic People's Republic of Korea (DPRK) was officially established.
+In 1948, the Democratic People's Republic of Korea (DPRK) was officially established.

 During the Chinese Civil War, the CCP was struggling to make gains in South Manchuria.
-Due to North Korea's proximity to South Manchuria, the CCP leant on the DPRK for support.
+Due to North Korea's proximity to South Manchuria, the CCP leaned on the DPRK for support.
 After military failures in Andong and Tonghua, 15,000 wounded Chinese Communist soldiers were taken in by North Korean families.
-When the CCP had to withdraw, they left vital supplies with the Koreans.
-Between late 1947 and early 1948, the Koreans helped transport more than 520,000 tons of goods to the CCP, even suspending passenger services to ensure their arrival.

-The People's Republic of China (PRC) was created a year later when the CCP won the Chinese Civil War.
+When the CCP had to withdraw, they left 20,000 tons of vital supplies with the Koreans.
+Between late 1947 and early 1948, the Koreans helped transport more than 520,000 tons of goods to the CCP, even suspending passenger services to ensure their arrival, and immensely lowering fees had they not already been exempt from them.
+To return the favor, in late 1946, when Kim Il-sung asked the CCP for aid because of famine in North Korea, they sent 10,000 tons of grain through gifts and trade within the year.
+In addition to this, the CCP lead thousands of ethnic Koreans in the People's Liberation Army (PLA) back to Korea, strengthening the up-and-coming Korean People's Army (KPA).
+The People's Republic of China (PRC) was established a year later when the CCP won the Chinese Civil War.
 The PRC was founded on 1 October 1949.
 The People's Republic of China and the Democratic People's Republic of Korea exchanged diplomatic recognition on 6 October 1949 with the PRC recognizing the DPRK as the sole legitimate authority of Korea.